“Fish on a stick” and Pink Monday in the Fischer-Vroni

 Fischer Vroni fishes fresh fishes – this is where you can find the famous “fish on a stick.”
 Otherwise, the tent makes a rather quiet first impression – but don’t let that fool you.

-What’s special: fresh fish and pink party
+What makes it special: Fresh fish and a pink party

 The audience: tradition meets scene